1. Gulf of Bothnia

 Roadtripping along the Gulf of Bothnia in Northern Sweden is a magical experience that more tourists should take time to enjoy, says Lola Akinmade Åkerström, National Geographic photographer and editor of Slow Travel Stockholm.

 “The Gulf of Bothnia is one of the most underappreciated regions of the country.
 It’s super easy to hop on a plane and fly an hour to Luleå, instead of a 12 hour drive, but that long drive weaves you past tranquil landscapes: Classic red and yellow cottages alongside pine trees.
 Still lakes reflecting wide blue skies and low hanging clouds, or caked with ice and snow like sugar frosting during winter.
 Small colourful rowboats docked alongside wooden piers that run into small bays just off the Gulf of Bothnia.
-During the winter, the sun hovers over the horizon, but never truly disappears.”
+During the summer, the sun hovers over the horizon, but never truly disappears.”